huggingface/blog/introducing-private-hub.md

   <figcaption>The Private Hub</figcaption>
 </figure>

-With the Private Hub, data scientists can seamlessly work with [Transformers](https://github.com/huggingface/transformers), [Datasets](https://github.com/huggingface/datasets) and other [open source libraries](https://github.com/huggingface) with models, datasets and spaces privately and securely hosted on your own servers, and get Machine Learning done faster by leveraging the Hub features:
+With the Private Hub, data scientists can seamlessly work with [Transformers](https://github.com/huggingface/transformers), [Datasets](https://github.com/huggingface/datasets) and other [open source libraries](https://github.com/huggingface) with models, datasets and spaces privately and securely hosted on your own servers, and get machine learning done faster by leveraging the Hub features:

 - [AutoTrain](https://huggingface.co/autotrain): you can use our AutoML no-code solution to train state-of-the-art models, automatically fine-tuned, evaluated and deployed in your own servers.
 - [Evaluate](https://huggingface.co/spaces/autoevaluate/model-evaluator): evaluate any model on any dataset on the Private Hub with any metric without writing a single line of code.